📖 Middlesex Regiment Service Numbers at a Glance

 Research In Action: Distinguishing a "Public Schools" recruit

-A soldier’s record shows number 3,500 with a "PS/" prefix.
-Without that prefix, he could be misidentified as a regular soldier.
-The "PS/" confirms he belongs to the 16th (1st Public Schools) Service Battalion, highlighting why prefixes are the absolute gatekeepers for Middlesex records.
+A soldier’s record shows the number 3,500 with a “PS/” prefix.
+Without that prefix, the serial could easily be mistaken for part of the ordinary Regular Army sequence.
+The “PS/” immediately identifies him as belonging to the 16th (1st Public Schools) Service Battalion, one of the Middlesex Regiment’s most distinctive wartime volunteer formations.

 Ready to validate a service number?